Vic0428/Computer-System-Principle/lec2/lec2.md

    - Include small changes to the guest OS to improve performance
    - Example: Amazon EC2, Xen
 3. Container virtualization
-   - Namespace and other isolation
+   - Namespace and other isolation performed by the operating system to isolate sets of applications from each other

 ### Full virtualization